Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/campfire.md

 description:  How Do I Cancel placing a campfire Object?
 ---

-##  How Do I Cancel placing a Campfire Object?

 If you hit the Campfire, or try to place a chest/tent or other object by accident, you can cancel placement by hitting the "E" key.